AYYAZmayo/Sign-off-Timing-Analysis---Basics-to-advanced-workshop/README.md

          195.98   slack (MET)
 ```

-After the ECO we have a positve setup slack. <br />
+After the ECO we have a more -ve setup slack. <br />

 ```javascript
 Startpoint: F2 (rising edge-triggered flip-flop clocked by clk_net)